 Beginning in 1998, USAID resumed targeted health programs in Burma.
-Through the World Health Organization, the Food and Agriculture Organization, and international non-governmental organizations (NGOs), USAID supports infectious disease programs to prevent malaria, HIV/AIDS, tuberculosis, and avian influenza.
-More recently, we have also supported ongoing activities focused on improving livelihoods like agriculture and fisheries, water and sanitation, health, and shelter.
+Through the World Health Organization, the Food and Agriculture Organization, and international non-governmental organizations (NGOs), USAID supported infectious disease programs to prevent malaria, HIV/AIDS, tuberculosis and avian influenza.
+More recently, the Mission also supported ongoing activities focused on improving livelihoods like agriculture and fisheries, water and sanitation, health and shelter.

 Today, Burma is in the process of a historic transition, moving from military, authoritarian rule to parliamentary democracy; negotiating ceasefires after a decades-long civil war between the government and armed non-state groups that created a protracted humanitarian crisis; and shifting to a market-oriented economy.
 Each of these transitions presents opportunities and challenges to achieving sustainable development and inclusive growth for Burma.